QueraTeam/django-nextjs/README.md

 The middleware automatically handles routing for Next.js assets and API requests, and supports WebSocket connections for fast refresh to work properly.

-You can also use `DjangoNextjsASGIMiddleware` with any ASGI application.
+You can use `DjangoNextjsASGIMiddleware` with any ASGI application.
-For example, you can use it with `ProtocolTypeRouter` if you have other protocols:
+For example, you can use it with `ProtocolTypeRouter` if you are using [Django Channels](https://channels.readthedocs.io/en/latest/):

 ```python
 application = DjangoNextjsASGIMiddleware(